Part 1: Build Scenarios

 4. Release the left mouse button.
 The distance between the two points and the azimuth bearing display in the lower left hand corner of the Status Bar and the Message Viewer.

-Remember, the data is only as good as where you clicked on the map.
+Remember, the data are only as good as where you clicked on the map.
 In general, this tool is a good way to get an approximate distance between two points.
 If you require exact distances, you will need to measure the distance between two STK objects using the Report & Graph Manager.
-You can learn more about reports and graphs in Lesson 3: Access Reports and Graphs.
+You can learn more about reports and graphs in Lesson 3: Access Reports and Graphs tutorial.

 Globe Manager () is a very important visualization tool.
 You can use it to populate the central body of your 3D Graphics window with imagery, terrain, data sets, and tile sets.
-Globe Manager is covered in later tutorials; you can focus on Globe Manager by completing the following tutorial: Using Globe Manager in STK.
+Globe Manager is covered in later tutorials; you can focus on Globe Manager by completing the Using Globe Manager in STK tutorial.

-Microsoft Bing™ Maps () display a background image (Microsoft Bing™ map or Basic.bmp) in 3D Graphics windows.
+The Microsoft Bing™ Maps () toolbar allows you to choose a background image (Microsoft Bing™ Maps or Basic.bmp) in 3D Graphics windows.
 This tool works the same in the 3D Graphics window as it does in the 2D Graphics window.

 The Terrain Server distributes Earth terrain data for visualization or analysis.
-By default, STK connects to the AGI Terrain Server, which is available via an internet connection to all STK users.
+By default, the STK application connects to the Ansys Geospatial Data Cloud, which is available via an internet connection to all users of the STK application.

 1. Check your internet connection via your status bar.
 If online operations are available (), continue to the next step.
 If online operations are not available (), troubleshoot online operations or skip to the next section.